max027/Notes/dsa.md

 ## properties
 Arrays cant grows or shrink because They are fixed size, continiguous memory chunks

+// Todo
+# Dynamic arrays
+One limitation of arrays is that they're fixed size, meaning you need to specify the number of elements your array will hold ahead of time.

+* A dynamic array expands as you add more elements.
+So you don't need to determine the size ahead of time.

+## Size vs Capacity
+if you initialize dynamic array which can hold max 10 element and you add 4 element to that array then Capacity of that array is 10 while size is 4.

+## Doubling Appends
+What if we try to append an item but our array's capacity is already full?
+To make room, dynamic arrays automatically make a new, bigger underlying array.
+Usually twice as big.

 # Linked List
 ## Disadvantage of arrays
 * Insertion